JonathanReyess/basketball-shot-tracker/README.md

 The **'bucket'** refers to a shot that has been made whereas the **'brick'** corresponds to a miss.

-Field goal percentage is calculated as
+Field goal percentage is calculated using the formula:

 _# of shots made / # of shots attempted_